Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Main results

 We provide a long list of examples of processes satisfying H1-H3 in \cref{Sec:ex}, let us here just briefly mention three of the most standard examples.
 First let $\alpha\in(0,2)$ and $L$ be the standard $d$-dimensional $\alpha$--stable process.
 That is, $L$ is a L\'evy process whose characteristic function is

 for some constant $c_\alpha>0$.
-In this case H1-H3 are satisfied with $\nalpha=\alpha$.
-A similar example is the $d$-dimensional cylindrical $\alpha$--stable process, that is, let the coordinates of $L$ be $d$ independent $1$-dimensional standard $\alpha$--stable processes.
+In this case H1-H3 are satisfied.
+A similar example is the $d$-dimensional cylindrical $\alpha$--stable process, that is, a process $L$ whose coordinates are $d$ independent $1$-dimensional standard $\alpha$--stable processes.
 Its characteristic funtion is given by